guidoism/escape/inspiration/jonesforth.md

         Linux makes the process arguments and environment available to us on the stack.

-        The top of stack pointer is saved by the early assembler code when we start up in the FORTH variable S0, and starting at this pointer we can read out the command line arguments and the environment.
+        The top of stack pointer is saved by the early assembler code when we start up in the Forth variable S0, and starting at this pointer we can read out the command line arguments and the environment.